enchf/algorithmer/README.md

 ## Installation

 * Install it as a global gem: `gem install problems`.
-* Test the installation running `problems -v`.
+* Test the installation running `problems version`.
 It will display gem version.
 * This gem is intended to work as a CLI, but you can add it freely to a project.